VivekCR7/TEST/SQL-Basics-to-advance/README.md

 ### CRUD (create, read, update, delete)

-* create
+* CREATE

-we are going to create a simple table and perform all the above operations and at the end we will drop the table
+We are going to create a simple table and perform all the above operations and at the end we will drop the table.

 ```sql
 > create table test (